asreview/asreview/docs/source/installation.rst

     asreview oracle

-A web browser will open.
-Please follow the step in our Quick Tour on how to carry out your first Automated Systematic Review! -add link!-
+A web browser will open the ASReview user interface.
+Please follow the step in our `Quick Tour <quick-tour.html>`__.
+Quick Tour on how to carry out your first Automated Systematic Review! -add link!-

 --------------------------------------------------------------------------------